Create actions that send notifications and export data

 -

-1 If you’re granted Can explore workbook permission, you can configure actions in custom, saved, and shared views.
+1If you’re granted Can explore access to the workbook, you can configure actions in custom, saved, and shared views.
 Actions saved to views do not apply to the workbook’s published version.

-Send notifications by email (Beta)
+Send notifications or export data to email

 This action can only be configured and triggered by users assigned an account type with the Export to email permission enabled.